Newcastle ArtSpace is delighted to announce 15 mentees for our 2020 mentorship program.

-The mentors are:
+The mentors and mentees are:

 The program is competitive.
 Applicants will need to complete an expression of interest to participate.